 There are some fabulous 17-mile drive attractions that might entice you to spend more time in the area.
 We will list those as well.

 We are going to begin this 17-mile drive tour at from the Pacific Grove Gate.
 This is one of the best places to start as you will have easy access to the best 17-mile drive stops.

-Let’s learn all about the best 17-mile drive stops!
+Let’s learn all about this beautiful Northern California scenic drive and check out the best 17-mile drive stops!

 If you want to save this information for later be sure to Pin this to Pinterest.

 This post may contain affiliate links that will give me a commission at no additional charge to you.

 We decided to take a Monterey to Carmel 17-mile drive tour.
 This worked out perfectly since we were coming from San Francisco.

 Before we jump into all the cool 17-mile drive stops.
 I wanted to answer a few questions you might have and give you some 17-mile drive tips.